shyampurk/iot-for-utilities/README.md

 ## Hardware setup

+### Building the model electricity distribution circuit with solar cell and battery.

-The schematic diagram for the hardware setup is as follows.
+The schematic diagram for the entire circuit setup is as follows.

+### Arduino YUN Controller application

+The Arduino YUN acts as the controller for sensing the current measurements.

+The source code for the controller software can be built using the Makefile.
+There are two steps involved in the build.

+#### Master Controller build
+The master controller is the OpenWRT application running on YUN

+#### Sensor Controller Build
+The sensor controller is a Arduino sketch that runs on the ATMega32 MCU that directly interfaces with the sensors.

 ## Server Setup